balaji1974/nosql/elasticsearch/README.md

 Directly sign up for a 14 day free trial of elastic cloud and start using it.

-The sign-up url is given below: https://www.elastic.co/cloud/
+The sign-up URL is given below: https://www.elastic.co/cloud/

 ```